 Having been formed by a violent steam explosion as magma mixed with sea water.
 The caldera now shelters various plant life, from cranberries to 100+ year old Akaezomatsu (Sakhalin spruce).
 It was a nice way to wind down the tour with an easy circuit around the boardwalk.

 Half of our group had to head to the airport to fly home and we bid them farewell, watching the plane loop around the mountain, and headed back to our accommodation to relax.

 Knowing we wouldn’t top the seafood feast from last night, we decided to spice it up and go to the local Chinese restaurant.
 The solo chef, who handled everything from orders to serving, cooked some of the best Chinese food I have had.
 These islands never cease to surprise.

 Our last day was a travel day.
 I managed to deliver my last coffee package and pick up my favourite vinegar octopus snack from the local store, before boarding the ferry and bidding farewell to the islands.

 No matter how many times I come to Rebun and Rishiri, I’m always struck by how they feel both familiar and unique at the same time.
 Alpine flowers that I can see in the mountains are flowering by the coast.
 The ever-present Mount Rishiri; shaped like Mount Fuji but surrounded by the sea.
 Scallops, hokke, and kombu prepared in ways only possible due to how fresh they are.

 These are the things that keep me coming back to these islands, as well as catching up with all the good friends I have made here.

-Using our local knowledge and connections, our Japan’s Far North 5 Day Hiking and Sea Kayaking tour is designed to give you a taste of the landscape, flora and fauna, and local community that makes this northern frontier unique.
+Using our local knowledge and connections, our Japan’s Far North 5 Day Hiking Tour is designed to give you a taste of the landscape, flora and fauna, and local community that makes this northern frontier unique.

 Hopefully, you will also discover the same magic that keeps me coming back.